The roadsides and pastures in Pontotoc County are about to be aglow with color. This display will be provided by beautiful goldenrod flowers.

 Goldenrod is a native wildflower that provides late summer color, nectar for honeybees, and has potential to be a beautiful flower garden plant.
 The source used for this article is the Mississippi State University Extension Service publication written by Dr. Gary Bachman entitled, “Goldenrod in Gardens Gives Great Fall Color”.

 Late Summer Color

-Goldenrod is a perennial plant that readily grows in areas including roadsides and abandoned fields.
+Goldenrod is a perennial plant that readily grows along roads and in abandoned fields.
 It begins blooming in September before the cool temperatures of fall finally arrive.
-As the name suggests, the golden blooms provide great late season color as the oppressive summer heat takes its toll on most other flowering plants.
+As the name suggests, the golden blooms provide great late season color as the oppressive summer heat has taken its toll on most other flowering plants.